bookercodes/booker.codes/works/scrimba-yt.md

 ## The business problem

-Scrimba offers an interactive video format which helps learners get hands on, remember what they’re learning, and finally learn to code.
+Scrimba offers an interactive code screencast format that encourages learners to get hands-on and therefore better comprehend difficult coding concepts.
+This format is superior to traditional videos in every way, but not everyone has heard about the power of Scrimba yet.

-To reach new customers, we have to meet them where they’re at.
-Namely, YouTube!
+To reach new students and spread the word, we have to meet them where they’re at.
+Namely, on YouTube!

-Chances are, if someone is learning on YouTube, they enjoy learning with videos and will benefit from Scrimba.
-This made YouTube an attractive channel from the beginning.
+Chances are, if someone is learning on YouTube, they enjoy learning with videos and will get along with Scrimba.
+This made YouTube a promising acquisiton channel from the beginning.

-Further, Scrimba’s overarching mission is to offer a boot camp-like experience at a fraction of the cost.
+Further, Scrimba’s overarching mission is to offer the same experience as a $15K bootcamp for $30 a month.
+A bold mission by any measure!

-Offering a $15K+ experience at $30 a month is a bold assignment.

 At a bootcamp, you don’t “just” get the educational materials.
-You get mentorship, community, and career advice as well.
-While bootcamps solve this problem with one on one mentorship, this isn't something Scrimba can reasonably offer at their affordable price point. **We needed an alternative more scalable way to sovle the same problem.**
+You get mentorship, a community, and career advice as well.

+Bootcamps can offer this support to students because they hire expensive full-time TAs and career coaches.

+Connecting students and mentors one-on-one isn't something Scrimba can reasonably do at such low monthly price point.
+To fulfil our mission and strengthen product-market fit, we would have to find a different way to offer students support at scale.

-That's where YouTube comes in.
+That's where I come in 🙋🏻:

-In an attempt to address these problems at scale and strengthen  product market fit (PMF), I was tasked to produce top-tier videos that support students at scale, strengthen PMF, grow the brand, and attract new customers in the process.
-By collaborating with internal marketnig and the product team, we found ways to make the videos part of the experience through product updates and email campaigns and stuff.

-Here’s how I did it 👇🏻
+- P: For Scrimba to be a billion dollar business, we need to disrupt bootcamps
+- P: We need to help students achieve the same outcome at scale
+- P: There should be a weekly "pulse" like a bootcamp
+- A: On it boss

+To help students achieve the same career sucess they could find at a bootcamp, I set out to produce top-tier videos that support existing students while also acquiring new ones with compelling title, thumbnails, and hooks.

+This initiative went beyond community and content marketing.
+It also involved collaborating with the product and product marketing teams to make videos part of the product experience.